 - Post-Operative Recovery

 A health certificate is a certificate of veterinary inspection where the signing veterinarian endorses that your pet is healthy and free of any transmittable diseases.

-When traveling between states within the continental United States a health certificate needs to be issued within 10 days of travel and must be accompanied by an exam by your veterinarian.
+When traveling between states within the continental United States, a health certificate needs to be issued within ten days of travel.
+It must be accompanied by an exam by your veterinarian.

-When traveling outside of the continental United States please contact the hospital as soon as possible in order to inquire on the requirements for your destination.
+When traveling outside of the continental United States, please contact the hospital as soon as possible to inquire about your destination’s requirements.
 Many countries have very specific requirements that can take a month or more to complete.

 Emergency & Critical Care

-During business hours, Alpine Animal Hospital has the necessary equipment and facility to stabilize, treat and maintain emergent and critical patients.
-Our staff is trained and experienced in the treatment of a variety of emergency and critical care cases including trauma, acute disease, and chronic disease complications.
+Alpine Animal Hospital has the necessary equipment and facility to stabilize, treat, and maintain emergent and critical patients during business hours.
+Our staff is trained and experienced in the treatment of a variety of emergency and critical care cases, including trauma, acute disease, and chronic disease complications.
 Many of our technicians are also certified by the Red Cross in animal first aid and have experience working in veterinary emergency clinics.
-We also work closely with Valley Emergency Pet Care in treating our critical patients and can transport stable animals that require 24-hour care to their facility for overnight monitoring.
+We also work closely with Valley Emergency Pet Care to treat our critical patients and transport stable animals that require 24-hour care to their facility for overnight monitoring.